LucasCowie/MonsterHunterRatingSiteAdmin/README.md

-# Monster Hunter Rating Site Admin
+# Monster Hunter Rating Site

 This is a Monster Hunter rating site.
 It owns the actual monster data: name, species, elemental weakness, threat rank, and the aggregate rating each monster has picked up.